KazBarker/SP25_DS5111_nrg6cb/ERD/ERD.md

         float price_percent_change
     }
     TIMESTAMP-STOCKANALYSIS-GAINERS {
-        string symbol PK
+        string symbol PK "The stock symbol"
-        float price
+        float price "Current stock price"
-        float price_change
+        float price_change "Daily change in price"
-        float price_percent_change
+        float price_percent_change "Daily change in price as a percentage" }
-    }

-    TIMESTAMP-WSJ-GAINERS many to only one DOWNLOADS : "compile" TIMESTAMP-Y-GAINERS many to only one DOWNLOADS : "compile" TIMESTAMP-STOCKANALYSIS-GAINERS many to only one DOWNLOADS : "compile"
+    TIMESTAMP-WSJ-GAINERS many to only one GAINERS : "compile" TIMESTAMP-Y-GAINERS many to only one GAINERS : "compile" TIMESTAMP-STOCKANALYSIS-GAINERS many to only one GAINERS : "compile"

-    DOWNLOADS {
+    GAINERS {
         int download_id PK
-        date date
+        date date "Date of download"
-        int hour
+        int hour "Hour of download"
-        string source "'wsj', 'yahoo', or 'stockanalysis'"
-    }
+        string symbol "The stock symbol"
+        int instances "Number of gainer sources the symbol is found in for this timepoint" }

+    TIMESTAMP-WSJ-GAINERS many to only one GAINERS : "compile" TIMESTAMP-Y-GAINERS many to only one GAINERS : "compile" TIMESTAMP-STOCKANALYSIS-GAINERS many to only one GAINERS : "compile"
 ```

 ```